egoist/slugo/README.md

 [![NPM version](https://img.shields.io/npm/v/slugo.svg?style=flat)](https://npmjs.com/package/slugo) [![NPM downloads](https://img.shields.io/npm/dm/slugo.svg?style=flat)](https://npmjs.com/package/slugo) [![CircleCI](https://circleci.com/gh/egoist/slugo/tree/master.svg?style=shield)](https://circleci.com/gh/egoist/slugo/tree/master)  [![donate](https://img.shields.io/badge/$-donate-ff69b4.svg?maxAge=2592000&style=flat)](https://github.com/egoist/donate)

 There're many npm packages that slugify string for you, some support unicode and some others even support CJK character.
 But I would never include a library which weights 2MB in browser.
-So that's the purpose of this library which only does basic transformation, eg: remove html tags / special chars / convert space to hyphen, and does not touch UTF-8 chars.
+So that's the purpose of this library which only does basic transformation, eg: remove html tags / special chars / convert space to hyphen, and does not touch non-ascii chars.
 This is similar to the way GitHub handles the headings in README.

 And the size of this library is about 700B minified and 400B gzipped.